Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### What is an assessment in Compliance Manager?

-- [ ] A grouping of controls from a specific regulation, standard or policy.
+- [ ] Grouping of controls from a specific regulation, standard or policy.
 - [x] Recommended guidance to help organizations align with their corporate standards.
-- [ ] A dictionary of words that are not allowed in company documents.
+- [ ] Dictionary of words that are not allowed in company documents.
-- [ ] A policy initiative that includes multiple policies.
+- [ ] Policy initiative that includes multiple policies.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to keep a copy of all files in a Microsoft SharePoint site for one year, even if users delete the files from the site.
 What should you apply to the site?

-- [ ] a data loss prevention (DLP) policy.
+- [ ] Data loss prevention (DLP) policy.
-- [x] a retention policy.
+- [x] Retention policy.
-- [ ] an insider risk policy.
+- [ ] Insider risk policy.
-- [ ] a sensitivity label policy.
+- [ ] Sensitivity label policy.

 **[⬆ Back to Top](#table-of-contents)**